-The Company is exposed to equity securities price risk because of investments held by the Company, classified as available-for-sale.
+The Company is exposed to equity securities price risk because of investments held by the Company, classified as financial assets through profit and loss.
 The Company is not directly exposed to commodity price risk.
 To manage its price risk arising from investments in equity securities, the Company diversifies its portfolio.